ajowi/ajowi.github.io/_drafts/2013-09-11-science-hackday-nairobi.md

 Armed with [SciKit Learn](http://scikit-learn.org/stable/) and [NumPy](http://www.numpy.org/) and the above training data, we were ready start the standard machine learning procedure.
 Our algorithm of choice was the Decision Trees(DT) for supervised learning.
 This would help us create a model that predict the value of a target variable by learning simple decision rules.
 These rules are inferred from the training data features.
 For example, with our data were able to tell that a sentence is Swahili or English based on the letter occurances in that particular sentence.
 DTs have their share od advantages and disadvatages -- find our more at the [SciKit Learn DTs](http://scikit-learn.org/stable/modules/tree.html) page.

+Upon training we generated the below graph by plotting the letter occurrances in the different sets of our Swahili and English training datasets.

 ![Machine Learning in Action](http://davidajowi.com/images/ml.png)

+In an upcoming post I will take you through the plots and explain the behaviour of the LHC dataset this training was intended for.

 Credits: [@matt_bellis](https://twitter.com/matt_bellis), [@chiteri](), [Morris Mwanga](http://nerd.co.ke/morris),[@FOnuonga](), Jessica Muenkel